dmstfctn/2020/content/related matters/1.2019/2.A CHAOS OF INTERFACES/info.md

 description: A public mapping of tax haven infrastructure
 ---

-_A CHAOS OF INTERFACES_ is a partial mapping of the global network through which money seeks security.
-The installation shows interfaces enabling money's accumulation and exchange found in, linked to, or passing through Porto.
+A CHAOS OF INTERFACES publicly maps a portion of the network of tax advisors and shell companies found in Porto, Portugal through a series of interconnected tiles.

-An interface is a local tax advisor, a shell company, an intermediary, or an address otherwise affiliated with a financial entity.
-These are presented as groups of tiles, with adjacent tiles tracing the connections through which money moves or shields itself.
+Each tile represents an interface for the exchange of money: either a local tax advisor, an intermediary, a shell company or an address otherwise affiliated with a financial entity.

-A CHAOS OF INTERFACES uses connection data from the ICIJ's Offshore Leaks database and local information gathered during a Porto residency by DEMYSTIFICATION COMMITTEE.
-It was installed outside Porto's busiest metro station, Trindade.
+The mapping uses data from the ICIJ Offshore Leaks <a href="https://offshoreleaks.icij.org/" target="_blank">database</a> and information gathered during an artist residency in Porto.
+It was installed outside the city's busiest metro station, Trindade.